Philip2809/neato-brainslug/install-internally.md

 7. Remove the bumper by pulling it off.

 8. Remove the 2 Philips screws marked yellow in the image below and open the battery compartment.
-Remove the battery and leave it unplugged into told to plug it back in.
+Remove the battery and leave it unplugged until told to plug it back in.

 9. Remove the 6 Torx screws red marked in the image below.
 You will need a long T10 Torx bit for that.
 ![Neato robot on its back.
 Screws to remove are marked](pics/installs/jay/1-removing-screws.jpg "Remove these screws")